 2. As Labor cost rises, look for savings in other areas

 The labor shortage affects more than just keeping a job on schedule.
 The same AGC report mentioned earlier also indicates 44% of construction companies are experiencing increased costs and those costs are being added to bids and contracts.
 Some of the cost increases can be attributed to increased base pay and incentive pay for craft workers.
 Often we find that the increased cost in one area can be offset in labor savings in other areas.
 Look for areas of friction that slow down the pace of work.
 Perhaps it is in a manual change order process and activity is delayed while waiting on approvals.
 Or in the misallocation of resources and coordinating suppliers and subcontractors.
 We might not have robots that can perform the same work as the skilled trades (yet), but software can improve communication, coordination, and efficiency in plenty of areas.

 Keeping job costs under control is always a challenge because there are factors outside your control that can affect costs, but it’s the internal mistakes and oversights that result in fines, rework, or worse, a lawsuit, that really sting.
 Today we can collect data that will help us manage and view many aspects of your business.
 We can ensure cranes keep moving because we know all certifications are current and proactively track and remind individuals when recertification is required.
 We can ensure foremen and subcontractors are collaborating on the same documents/plans, and ensure proper safety inspections are complete and timely, and should an incident occur, we can quickly respond with the proper procedures collecting data all along the way.

-To discuss how technology can help you retain top talent, schedule a call with Russell for a no obligation consultation.
+To discuss how technology can help you retain top talent, schedule a call with Ryan for a no obligation consultation.